FuturePortal/CIMonitor/README.md

 -   `make init`: The first time you want to run the project locally
 -   `make dev-server`: Run the development server
--   `make dev-server-slave`: Run the development server slave that listens to a development server
+-   `make dev-module-client`: Run the development module client that listens to a development server
 -   `make dev-client`: Run the dashboard application (restarts automatically when the front-end code changes)

 Note: The server needs to run in order to display the dashboard.